Naod-Demissie/WheatWise-FastAPI/README.md

-# WheatNet API
+# WheatWise API

 ## Introduction
-WheatNet API is a service designed to classify wheat diseases from images.
+WheatWise API is a service designed to classify wheat diseases from images.
 It utilizes pre-trained deep learning models to classify images into five classes: septoria, brown rust, yellow rust, mildew, and healthy.
 This API provides endpoints for user management, authentication, image upload, image diagnosis, and analytics reporting.

 ## Endpoints